finikigames/native-ecslite/README.md

 ## Installation

 For now to use this extension you need to clone fork of the [ecslite](https://github.com/odingamesdev/ecslite) framework.
 In future we have plans to merge our project with main Leopotam repo.

+## Know problems
+1. No AutoReset
+2. No internal arrays resizing.
+Be careful or specify pool arrays size in EcsWorld.Config
+3. No way to create entity inside Job
+4. Not true entity deletion in Job

+## Future plans

+1. Wrapper for Filter access
+2. Entity creation in Job
+3. True entity deletion in Job
+4. Find ways to resize internal managed arrays in Job that has been wrapped to NativeArray
+5. Add AutoReset